Darkpfeffer/myFlix-client/README.md

 ## myFlix Client-Side (Project requirement at CareerFoundry)

-The app is built using React framework.
+The app is built with React framework.

 ### Used Resources: